Essential Information for Teaching Assistants

 --- A second constraint is the campus payroll system.
 Students on assistantship are technically permitted to work up to eight or nine extra hours per week with the approval of their departments.
 But if that limit is exceeded you will be ruled ineligible for your assistantship (because you'll no longer look like a full-time student).
 To avoid jeopardizing your TA appointment, check with the Director of Graduate Programs before you commit to any additional employment.

 Students will receive an ebill approximately one month before the beginning of each semester.
 For TAs, the in-state tuition charge is covered and the mandatory student health insurance fee is removed under GSSP.
 Tuition and the student health insurance will appear on your bill, but you may ignore those charges because they will be removed at a later date.
 TAs are responsible for other charges on the bill, including fees.
-A thorough explanation of required fees is provided at the Cashier's Office and Student Accounts page, "Explanation of Tuition and Required Fees."
-For more information about tuition, fees, and estimated annual expenses, please visit the Cashier's Office and Student Accounts page, "Tuition and Fees."
-For information regarding fee payment, with Tutition Management Systems (TMS) or financial aid, please see the "Essential Information for New Graduate Students" page.
+A thorough explanation of required fees is provided at the Student Services Center page, "Explanation of Tuition and Required Fees."
+For more information about tuition, fees, and estimated annual expenses, please visit the Student Services Center page, "Tuition and Fees."
+For information regarding fee payment, with Tuition Management Systems (TMS) or financial aid, please visit the “Bills, Payments and Refunds” page at Student Services Center.

 Direct Deposit is mandatory for TAs.
 The deadline is one week prior to your first paycheck.
 Please refer to the bi-weekly pay schedule to see when you will receive your first paycheck.
 Remember, your first day of hire is August 16th so please look at the payday for the pay period in which August 16th falls.
 You will want to have direct deposit completed at least one week before your first payday.